fedenunez/creative-theme-jekyll/bli-guides/bli-faq.md

 Refer to our specific guide: [BeoLiving Intelligence Troubleshooting guide](bli-troubleshooting.md).
 You will find instructions to follow in case your
 _BeoLiving Intelligence_ isn't responding or isn't returning to a normal operation mode.

-### Can not establish connection between a certain HA system and _BeoLiving Intelligence_, what should I do?
+### Can not establish connection with a certain HA system, what should I do?

 Check that _BeoLiving Intelligence_ and the HA system are connected to the same _LAN_ network.
 Check connectivity for each system (e.g.: ping
 _BeoLiving Intelligence_ and HA system).